nose-devs/nose/functional_tests/doc_tests/test_selector_plugin/selector_plugin.rst

 The tests for the example project follow a few basic conventions:

-* The are all located undee the tests/ directory.
+* The are all located under the tests/ directory.
 * Test modules are organized into groups under directories named for the module or package they test.
 * testlib is *not* a test module, but it must be importable by the